Adeyera16/printf/README.md

 # printf
-This is a printf group project between Adeyera and Motun
+This is a printf group project between Adeyera Asimolowo and Motun Marteen